fkyprianou/deved-platform/content/blog/en/integrate-simple-vonage-app-with-openai-api.md

 ---
 title: Integrate Phone Calls and SMS with OpenAI
-description: The article will include workflow plus the simple app that uses Vonage Voice API and Message API to interact with 3d party Generative AI.
-In this case, I'll use image/text generation using OpenAI API.
+description: The article will include workflow plus the simple App that uses Vonage Voice API and Message API to interact with 3d party Generative AI.
+In this case, I'll use OpenAI API for image generation.
 author: oleksii-borysenko
 published: true
 published_at: 2023-01-27T11:52:19.543Z